isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers without a suitable place of residence for SHN may make a direct reservation with a suitable hotel from this [list](https://sha.org.sg/stay-home-notice).
 Before a room booking is made, travellers should check and ensure that the hotel can accommodate guests serving their 7-day SHN.

-Travellers who choose not to serve their 7-day SHN in a self-sourced accommodation may appeal to opt-in to an assigned SDF .
-These appeals, which are subject to approval, can be submitted using this [link](https://form.gov.sg/#!/5f9a5d6b9ad89a0011c84802).
-Relevant charges will apply.

 #### 3. I had left for Singapore from a country/region where I have the option of serving my Stay-Home Notice(SHN) at my own residence rather than an SHN-Dedicated Facility (SDF).
 However, I had transited to Singapore via a second country, which requires mandatory SHN at an SDF.
 Which SHN measure will apply to me?

 The more stringent travel health control measures would apply.
 This means that a traveller who had transited to Singapore via a second country where mandatory [SDF](/health/shn/sdf) stay is required, will serve their [SHN](/health/shn) at an SDF upon arrival into Singapore.